 Supporting an Earmark Ban

-The earmark process is broken and riddled with scandal.
-I support the House Republican moratorium on all earmark spending for the 112th Congress.
+Several high-profile and wasteful projects made clear that the earmark process is broken and riddled with scandal.
+I support the House Republican moratorium on all earmark spending which has been in effect since 2011.

 Supporting the Line-Item Veto

 I support giving the President of the United States the power of the line-item veto.
 Under this long overdue legislation, the President would have the authority to single out individual spending items in legislation that arrives on his desk for signature and send these specific line items back to Congress for a timely up-or-down vote on whether to rescind these spending provisions.
 Likewise, the President would be able to request the rescission of narrowly targeted special-interest tax breaks.

 I have repeatedly supported the successful efforts to eliminate the Cost-of-Living Adjustments (COLAs) scheduled to be made to Member salaries from 2010 to the present.

 I supported the successful Republican resolution to reduce the budgets for Members of Congress and House Committees for 2011 and 2012 by 5 percent across the board.
 Rightfully so, congressional offices and committees are subject to the across-the-board budget cuts under the sequester that have hit virtually all other federal departments, agencies, and programs.